 The most significant difference is that of ‘decentralization’.
 While the examples mentioned above involve a single specific entity that has control over all records, it is quite the opposite for blockchains.
 There simply isn’t any one single person or institution that oversees these transactions.
 Instead, all participants, regardless of their location, have a copy of and help maintain the virtual ledger.

 In other words, every person that chooses to participate in this system becomes a network node.
 As such, they provide computing power to help verify, maintain, and secure transactions.
 Combined with cryptographic processes, blockchains are a much more secure and tamper-resistant option than their traditional counterparts.

 What is Bitcoin?

-Bitcoin is the first and most popular cryptocurrency ever created.
+Bitcoin is the first and most popular cryptocurrency ever created, based on it we develop bitcoin trading and bitcoin futures and all other derivatives we can see now.
 It was designed to be anonymous, decentralized, and secure.
 To achieve its goals, the virtual currency uses blockchain technology at its core.

 As mentioned above, each time a Bitcoin is transferred or moved, the transaction is recorded on the blockchain.
 Participants around the world offer their computing power to help secure and record these transactions.
 As a reward for their help in maintaining the system, these ‘miners’ receive newly generated Bitcoins.